jezzsantos/ServiceStack.Webhooks.Azure/README.md

 # Overview

-This project makes it very easy to plugin various Azure components to the [ServiceStack.Webhooks architecture](http://github.com/jezzsantos/ServiceStack.Webhooks).
+This project makes it very easy to plugin various Azure components to the [ServiceStack.Webhooks architecture](http://github.com/jezzsantos/ServiceStack.Webhooks), which looks like this:

 ![](https://raw.githubusercontent.com/jezzsantos/ServiceStack.Webhooks/master/docs/images/Webhooks.Architecture.PNG)

-If you cant find the exact component you want for your Azure architecture, it is easy for you to build add your own and _just plug it in_.
+If you cant find the exact component you want for your Azure architecture in this `ServiceStack.Webhooks.Azure` package, it is pretty easy for you to build add your own and _just plug it in_ to your `WebhookFeature`.

 ### Contribute!

-Want to get involved in this project? or something missing and you want to help improve this capability for your services? just send us a message or pull-request!
+Want to get involved in this project? or there is something missing and you want to help improve this capability for your services? just send us a message or pull-request!

 # Getting Started